COVID-19 Reference Guide

 - All commercial marine vessels with a capacity of more than 12 passengers are prohibited from engaging in non-essential activities, such as tourism or recreation.
 Ferries and essential passenger vessels must operate at 50% capacity at most

-- BC Inland Ferries continue to operate, but avoid non-essential travel.
-Passengers are asked to stay in their cars during the sailing.
-Passengers with COVID-19 symptoms will not be permitted to board
+- BC Ferries & BC Inland Ferries: Avoid all non-essential travel.
+Passengers with COVID-19 symptoms will not be permitted to board.